MicrosoftDocs/MigrationPlaybookContent/README.md

       * Use [] brackets for a collection of entities.
 An example of this is questions.
 Each single question is within a {} but **all** the questions are within [] (separated by commas).

 ## Markdown format
-Markdown formatting is a little more forgiving that JSON, but there are still some rules.
+Markdown formatting is a little more forgiving than JSON, but there are still some rules.
 In addition, there are several different "flavors" of Markdown.
 The Migration Guide handles Markdown formatting that follows the [CommonMark specification](http://commonmark.org/).
 That said, the following examples illustrate almost all of what you'd want to accomplish while avoiding potential issues.

 ### Paragraphs
 **The following Markdown:**